 The Snubs play what was "formerly known as 'punk'"—well, we have no qualms in calling it punk, alive and kicking.
 They'll be joined by Marc & the Horsejerks, Far Flung Future, and Florida Man.

-(University District, $7) - Spellbound: Tombstone
+(University District, $7)

-Past Event
+76. Spellbound: Tombstone Past Event List

-This birthday party for DJ Voodoo will mash up old-school goth and industrial post-punks with the wild west aesthetic of Deadwood.
+This birthday party for DJ Voodoo will mash up old-school goth and industrial post-punks with the wild west aesthetic of Deadwood

-(Downtown, free) - Sunflower Sutra, Space Owl
+77. Sunflower Sutra, Space Owl Past Event List

 After a dozen years on semi-permanent hiatus, Sunflower Sutra have risen from the almost dead and are back on the local gig circuit, with support from Space Owl.